rasheed654/osticket-prereqs/README.md

 />
 </p>
 <p>
 Install PHP Manager for IIS setup.
 After that install the Rewrite Module.From the OsTicket in installation file folder, unzip PHP 7.3.8 (php- 7.3.8-nts-Win32-VCIS-X86.zip) into the "C:\php" folder on the Cdrive.
 Then install my VC_redist.x86 file.
 Lastly install Mysql.
+As an admin within IIS register PHP and restart it.
 </p>
 <br />